Emergency Mobile Alert

 Where are the tsunami sirens located in Auckland?

-What does siren sound like?
+What does the siren sound like?

 The tsunami sirens are a combination of alert sounds, and voice instructions on what you should do.
 The voice message is deliberately recorded slowly to compensate for the reverberations and echoes that occur when using large public address systems in a wide-open space.